Anan2564/e-portfolio-2-Ethical-Theory/README.md

 Summary:

 Morality, Ethics, and Ethical Theories were the topics covered in Week 4 workshop on how decisions can be made from the moral point of view.
-In the Week 4 workshop, I discussed the dilemma of releasing an application that is full of bugs either on schedule or later for further tests.
+In the Week 4 workshop, I discussed the dilemma of releasing an application that is full of bugs.
 There was also an analysis of the GenAI situation where we used Kantianism to analyze whether taking credits for AI generated work was a moral decision (CQUniversity 2026).

 The important point I gained is that ethical choices can be judged based on different perspectives and not just personal judgments.
 Prior to attending the workshop, my view on an ethical choice was whether an act led to a positive outcome or not.where decisions taken about software and technology can impact people’s safety, privacy, and opportunity.

 Use of AI in planning:

 AI was used in the planning process to assist in researching possible artefacts and Harvard citation formatting.
 The selection of artefacts and reflection on them has been done independently by me based on the original sources.